front-commerce/developers.front-commerce.com/source/docs/advanced/theme/route-dispatcher.md

 // ];
 ```

-In the props passed to a render function (L6), you will have access to a `matched` property that is in fact the object returned by your `matchUrl` function.
+In the props passed to a render function (L6), you will have access to a `matched` property which is the object returned by your `matchUrl` function.

 Once you've created your file, you can refresh your application
 (`npm run start`), and you should see your new route if you go
 to the `/some-dynamic-custom-url` URL.
 It will display `MyCustomPage` component.

-And this is it!
-From now on, any URL that is matched by the url matcher, will now be displayed with the render function defined in your `dispatchedRoutes` export under the matching key.
+And that is it! 🎉 From now on, any URL that is matched by the url matcher, will now be displayed with the render function defined in your `dispatchedRoutes` export under the matching key.
 Otherwise, a 404 page will still be displayed to the user.